Modeling strategies for speech enhancement in the latent space of a neural audio codec: Experiments

 Table~\ref{RES1} reports objective evaluations across all models.
 The most noticeable observation is that models trained to predict continuous codec representations consistently outperform their discrete counterparts, irrespective of AR/NAR design (on average, +0.80 UTMOS and +0.40 SIG, comparing C-AR, C-NAR, and C-FT with their discrete counterparts).
 This gap is also evident when comparing \textbf{C-FT} against \textbf{D-FT}.

 To further investigate the weakness of discrete models, we introduce a variant of \textbf{D-NAR} that uses continuous inputs $\bar{\mathbf{y}}$ instead of discrete noisy tokens $\mathbf{y}$.
 This allows us to measure to what extent the input representation affects the \textbf{D-NAR} model.
 This model (denoted by D-NAR$^\star$ in Table~\ref{RES1}) performs better than other discrete variants, but still lags behind continuous models, suggesting that conditioning on discrete tokens is only part of the problem and that the main bottleneck lies in the output space and associated loss function used for discrete prediction.
 Additionally, whether continuous or discrete, AR models tend to achieve higher quality (DNSMOS, UTMOS) than NAR models, likely due to their ability to capture temporal dependencies during generation.
 However, they demonstrate degraded speaker similarity and intelligibility, which could be explained by error accumulation over autoregressive steps.
 Moreover, the quality gains of continuous AR over continuous NAR are modest compared to the significant computational overhead and the higher dWER values.

-Finally, we experiment with fine-tuning the NAC encoder alongside training a \textbf{C-NAR} enhancement model.
+We also experiment with fine-tuning the NAC encoder alongside training a \textbf{C-NAR} enhancement model.
 We chose the C-NAR system to explore this fine-tuning strategy because it already provides a strong balance between quality and efficiency.
 This strategy, denoted by C-NAR-FT in Table~\ref{RES1}, yields the best compromise between speech quality, intelligibility, and inference speed.